LEARN MORE >>>

 PRESS

-MAVERICKS & LEGENDS SERIES: Simon Graj, The Co-founder Of Graj & Gustavsen
+MAVERICKS & LEGENDS: Simon Graj, The Co-founder Of Graj & Gustavsen

-MR shares profiles of industry execs whose vision, creativity, and courage continue to inspire us.
+MR magazine shares profiles of industry execs whose vision, creativity, and courage continue to inspire us.

 New York, N.Y. — Today’s thought leader is Graj & Gustavsen co-founder Simon Graj, whose brand transformation agency has guided numerous brands – both established and up-and-coming such as the new footwear line Pinnz – through a changing and challenging marketplace.